tboerstad/matmul/readme.md

 | mat_mul_cache_b          | 10  | 126.243  | 12624333 | 0.067    | 79.2       |
 | mat_mul_cache_omp_b      | 10  | 28.014   | 2801441  | 0.015    | 357.0      |

+Note:
+- The 'Dim' column indicates that each implementation is run 10 times.
+- Each run performs multiplication of 500x500 matrices.

 ## Implementations

 The repository includes the following matrix multiplication implementations: